confluentinc/cp-demo/docs/index.rst

 This is a Docker environment and has all services running on one host.
 It is meant exclusively to easily demo the |CP|, but do not deploy all |cp| services on a single host in production.

-Also, in production, |c3| should be deployed with a valid license and with its own dedicated metrics cluster, separate from the cluster with production traffic.
+Also, in production, |c3| should be deployed with a valid license and with its own dedicated metrics cluster, separate from the cluster with production data.
 Using a dedicated metrics cluster is more resilient because it continues to provide system health monitoring even if the production traffic cluster experiences issues.

 If you prefer non-Docker demos, please go to `confluentinc/examples GitHub repository <https://github.com/confluentinc/examples>`__.